google/OpenSK/README.md

 ## Development and testing

+You may use the flag `--help` to view all supported features.

+### Debugging

+The flag `--debug` enables installation of OpenSK in debug mode.
+You may use the GUI application J-Link RTT viewer to see the debugging messages.

 ### Printing panic messages to the console

 By default, libtock-rs blinks some LEDs when the userspace application panicks.